Menu Close

 The obvious signs someone is addicted to gabapentin are the physical ones, according to MedlinePlus, a division of the U.S. National Library of Medicine [16]: “confusion or disorientation; unusual dizziness or lightheadedness; extreme sleepiness or lethargy; slowed, shallow, or difficult breathing; unresponsiveness, which means a person doesn’t answer or react normally or you can’t wake them up; (and) bluish-colored or tinted skin, especially on the lips, fingers, and toes.”

-See also the Mechanism of Action of Gabapentin
+See also What Are The Mechanism of Action of Gabapentin ?

 It’s important to keep in mind that gabapentin is still legitimately prescribed for the conditions previously discussed — however, if these symptoms can’t be attributed to a proper prescription, or because the individual is using other drugs or has underlying health conditions, then the possibility that he or she is abusing gabapentin can’t be discounted.